Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- Your supervisor(s) (you may have more than one) will assist you with designing the research and interpreting the results and is there to help you if you get stuck on your research problem.
+Your supervisor(s) (you may have more than one) will assist you with designing the research and interpreting the results and are there to help you if you get stuck on your research problem.
 You should arrange a regular meeting time with your supervisor to discuss the project.
 FOSC 490 requires project management skills and planning out your time during the week to achieve results.

-- There is no prescribed text book for this course.
+There is no prescribed textbook for this course.
 Readings will be assigned at the start of the project by the lecturer.